Our Team

 Co-Founder and Director of Policy

 As Director of Policy, Rumtin is responsible for Global Shield’s research and development of policies to reduce all-hazards global catastrophic risk.
 He leads the development of the Global Shield newsletter and other publications.
-Together with Jared, he leads the strategic direction of the organization, including plans for global expansion, engagement in multilateral processes and partnerships with research and advocacy organizations.
+He also leads on plans for global expansion, communications and external affairs, and partnerships with research and advocacy organizations.

 Full bio